 - missing half a day of school each week equates to one month of missed learning each year

 - the attendance habits set by children when they first start school continue throughout their school life

 - if children miss half a day of school each week between Pre-primary and Year 10, they would miss almost one full year of learning

 - learning is cumulative – if children miss a day, it is harder for them to catch up.

 You can help by arriving and collecting your children on time; making sure they get nutritious meals and enough sleep; and making appointments with doctors, dentists and specialists, and making holiday plans during school holidays and not during the school term.

-Use SkoolBag to alert school of your child’s absence:
+Use SkoolBag or Connect to alert school of your child’s absence: